 Like other rare disorders, CTNNB1 Syndrome isn’t definitively diagnosed until a complete genetic test has been performed and confirms the mutation or deletion of the CTNNB1 gene.
-To help explain the terminology we use to describe CTNNB1 Syndrome and CTNNB1 research, we’ve compiled introductory information about genetics and genetic testing.
+We have partnered with Probably Genetic to offer FREE genetic testing for those who are eligible.

 - A gene is the basic physical and functional unit of heredity.
 Genes are made up of DNA.
 Some genes act as instructions to make molecules called proteins.
 However, many genes do not code for proteins.
 In humans, genes vary in size from a few hundred DNA bases to more than 2 million bases.
 The Human Genome Project estimated that humans have between 20,000 and 25,000 genes.

 - Every person has two copies of each gene, one inherited from each parent.
 Most genes are the same in all people, but a small number of genes (less than 1 percent of the total) are slightly different between people.
 Alleles are forms of the same gene with small differences in their sequence of DNA bases.
 These small differences contribute to each person’s unique physical features.

 - Scientists keep track of genes by giving them unique names.
 Because gene names can be long, genes are also assigned symbols, which are short combinations of letters (and sometimes numbers) that represent an abbreviated version of the gene name.

 - For example, CTNNB1 is a gene on chromosome 3 that has been associated with production of a protein called beta catenin.

 - Most genes contain the information needed to make functional molecules called proteins.
 (A few genes produce other molecules that help the cell assemble proteins.)
 The journey from gene to protein is complex and tightly controlled within each cell.
 It consists of two major steps: transcription and translation.
 Together, transcription and translation are known as gene expression.